CashnipLeaf/CPWE/README.md

 CPWE is a mod for Kerbal Space Program designed to provide a framework for defining wind patterns for any celestial body, including custom/modded ones.

 In all the time I spent on flight simulators, wind was always a persistent challenge element, and I've wanted something similar in KSP.
 However, none of the (admittedly very few) existing wind mods for KSP had what I wanted.
-Namely, I wanted to be able to configure the wind based on location to allow for interesting wind patterns rather than a purely randomized system.
-At the same time, while I loved the depth that Kerbal Weather Project brought to the game, I felt that running a climate simulation for the other planets might be a bridge too far.
+Namely, I wanted to be able to configure the wind based on location to allow for interesting wind patterns.
+At the same time, while I loved the depth that Kerbal Weather Project brought to the game, I felt that running a climate simulation for other celestial bodies might be a bridge too far (especially if we include custom bodies which may not necessarily be grounded in reality).

 CPWE is my attempt at filling the need I created for myself.
 It is designed to be relatively easy to configure and provides a lot of options for configuring wind patterns and prevailing winds.
 The structure of the config entries are included on this repository's wiki page.